eProsima/Fast-DDS-docs/docs/advanced.rst

 The server unique identifier ``GuidPrefix``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This belongs to the RTPS specification and univocally identifies each DDS participant.
-It consists on 12 bytes and is basically a key in the DDS domain.
-In the server-client discovery has the purpose to link a *server* to its *clients*.
+It consist on 12 bytes and is basically a key in the DDS domain.
+In the server-client discovery it has the purpose to link a *server* to its *clients*.
 Note that there is an auxiliary **ReadguidPrefix** method to populate the ``GuidPrefix`` using a ``string``.
-It must be mandatorily specified in:
+It must be mandatorily specified in: *server side* and *client side* setups.

 Server side setup
 """""""""""""""""